LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 ### Conversion with No Field List

 When no field list is specified for the **To** parameter the convert method converts a symbol and returns all existing symbol types and reference data fields.
 Below is a sample of both a Get request and a Post request with no specified field list.
-Note that the Url endpoint provided based on beta version of the service, it can be changed in the future after released.
+Note that the Url endpoint provided based on a beta version of the service, it can be changed in the future after released.

 #### GET REQUEST Sample